-You can copy and paste from another program into text fields.
+You are able to copy and paste from another program into text fields.
 Tables requiring numbers will automatically calculate totals.

 The system will save your information when you click on any tab and when you click the Next or Previous buttons.